OpenFn/docs/README.md

 To edit a message, click the "pencil and paper" icon next to that receipt.
 Be careful, as no original copy will be persisted.

+***

 # Activity
-Monitoring your activity is important. **WHY??**
+In this section of the portal, you can view a list of all "submissions" - i.e. individual job runs.
+This list is essentially a compilation of all jobs, messages and credentials flowing through your OpenFn account towards your destination system(s).

 ### Submissions
 Submissions are attempts made on a destination system by running a receipt through a Job Description.
 Submissions can be viewed and re-processed.
 Each submission has a `success`, `started_at`, `finsihed_at`, `job_description_id`, and `receipt_id` attribute. `Started_at` and `finished_at` are the timestamps when the submission began and ended.

-**Note:** Some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.
+> **Note:** Some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.
 They will appear as red if they have failed.

-In the case of failure, refer to our [Troubleshooting](#troubleshooting) section
+In the case of failure, refer to our [Troubleshooting](#troubleshooting) section below.

+***

 # Troubleshooting